huaize2020/awesome-nodejs/README.md

 - Semantic Version
   - [semver](https://github.com/npm/node-semver) - The semver parser for node (the one npm uses).
+  - [compare-versions](https://github.com/omichelsen/compare-versions) - Compare semver version strings to find which is greater, equal or lesser.

 - Utilities
   - [npm-check-updates](https://github.com/raineorshine/npm-check-updates) - Find newer versions of package dependencies than what your package.json allows.